EcsRx/EcsR3/docs/systems-r3/framework/systems.md

 ### `IManualSystem`

-This is a niche system for when you want to carry out some logic outside the scope of entities, or want to have more fine grained control over how you deal with the entities matched.
+This is a niche system for when you want to carry out some logic outside the scope of entities, or want to have more fine-grained control over how you deal with the entities matched.

 Rather than the `SystemExecutor` doing most of the work for you and managing the subscriptions it leaves it up to you to manage everything how you want once the system has been started.